rentagr/HiddenMicrobiome/README.md

     - 20 cases (with fracture), 37 healthy (without fracture).
     - 20 cases (with osteoporosis or osteopinia), 37 healthy (without osteoporosis or osteopinia)

-  *Data preprocessing and feature extraction steps are in the Jupyter notebook: [Steps/Step0_preproc.ipynb](/Steps/Step0_preproc.ipynb), available in this repository.*
+   Data preprocessing and feature extraction steps are described in the notebooks: [notebooks/00_preprocessing.ipynb](notebooks/00_preprocessing.ipynb) and [notebooks/01_taxonomic_annotation.ipynb](notebooks/01_taxonomic_annotation.ipynb).

 - **Result validation**
     - To evaluate the predictive performance of the models, the labeled cohort (56 samples) was split into *training (44 samples)* and *test (12 samples)* sets.
        - The test set contained 4 low-BMD samples and 8 normal-BMD samples.